anxiousfish745/react/README.md

 **An aggregator Component showing the items and aggregated value**

-The cart aggregater is used to display the corresponding items, and the aggregated value in the cart will change according to the amount and price in the cart.
-I originally wanted to create a seperated component(.js) for the cart, but I follow the slides, which only have the bakeryItem component...
+The Cart.js aggregater Component is used to display the corresponding items, and the aggregated value in the cart will change according to the amount and price in the cart.

 **Uses Components for the items**

-It is the bakeryItem that I used to display the info of each bakery item.
+It is the bakeryItem.js that I used to display the info of each bakery item.

 **Uses props to pass item data to the Components**

-(See BakeryItem.js and line 254-267 in APP.js)
+See BakeryItem.js and APP.js

 **Uses state for the list of items, and the UI is reactive to the state**

 When adding/removing from the cart, and sorting/filtering the displayed items, the UI would respond accordingly.
-(See line 18-26 for useState)

 ### Usability Principles Considered
 **Layout:**